 - It lets you spend more time with them, which can help you learn what their normal behaviors are, and recognize symptoms of illness or injury, such as loss of appetite, lethargy, skin growths or wounds.
 Rabbits are prey animals, so their instinct is to hide pain and illness—but that’s harder to do if you’re together more often.

-A Bunny Burrow
+1A Bunny Burrow

 Rabbits are intelligent and naturally curious, so you’ll want to provide them with their own personal rabbit habitat rather than giving them free access to your home.
 This prevents them from chewing on your things—including items that may harm them, like electrical wires, Dr. Malensek says.

 Make your rabbit habitat even more comfy with newspaper or commercial bedding made just for them.
 Bunnies love to dig and bury themselves under bedding and will even nibble on it to reduce stress or boredom.

 2Access to Hay

-A Place to Potty
+3A Place to Potty